Gillette, Wyoming: Police

 The Gillette Police Department consists of several divisions including Administration, Animal Control, Communications Center, Detectives Division which includes school resource officers (SRO), Evidence, Patrol Division, Records, and Victim Services.
 Police headquarters are located in City Hall, but the Animal Control division is located at the Animal Shelter on 950 W Warlow Dr. It consists of one Animal Control Supervisor, three Animal Control Officers, and two Animal Shelter Assistants.
 In addition to enforcing animal-related ordinances Animal Control sells pet licenses and acts as an animal shelter both housing pets and providing adoption services.

 Military

 At Gillette is a Wyoming National Guard armory.
 The A Battery, 2nd Battalion, 300th Field Artillery of the Wyoming National Guard are based in Casper, Gillette, and Lander.
 Also, the High Mobility Artillery Rocket System unit is based in Gillette.
 In recent years, soldiers from the 2nd Battalion, 300th Field Artillery have been deployed for Operation Iraqi Freedom, Operation Enduring Freedom, and Operation Freedom's Sentinel.

 Transportation

 Northeast Wyoming Regional Airport (GCC) is served by United Airlines operated by SkyWest Airlines.
 SkyWest currently operates six flights daily in and out of Gillette to Denver.

+Intercity bus service to the city is provided by Jefferson Lines.